Continuous generation of confined bubbles: viscous effect on the gravito-capillary pinch off

 Throughout the present study, we ignored the effect of inertia, which is justified as follows.
 We can estimate the upper bound for Reynolds number by $Re=$ $\eta VL/\eta$ once a relevant characteristic length scale $L$ is identified.
 Judging from Eqs. (\ref{eq2}) and (\ref{eq4}), it is natural to consider that $L$ would scale as $\kappa^{-1}$, which is comparable with $D$.
 Then, considering the range of parameters in the present study, we confirmed $Re$ is less than 0.0005 (for $L=1.8$ mm), which means $Re\ll1$, as we assumed.

-We remark that the use of Derjaguin's law for the thickness $h$ of the thin film is supported not only by Fig. \ref{Fig3} but also by Fig. \ref{Fig4}, since Eq. (\ref{eq4}) is based on Eq. (\ref{eq2}).
-In addition, as previously mentioned, we see in Fig. \ref{Fig5} (a) that the theory of LLD, which predicts $h\simeq\kappa^{-1}Ca^{2/3}$ and replaces Eq. (\ref{eq2}) with the expression $\rho gTD^{2}/(\rho H)\simeq$ $(R/H)^{2}\tan\theta/D$, fails to explain our results: we could not see a collapse of the data when $\rho gTD^{2}/(\rho H)$ is plotted as a function $(R/H)^{2}\tan\theta/D$.
-In general, LLD is valid only for $Ca^{3}<1$, while Derjaguin law is valid for larger values of $Ca$ \cite{CapilaryText,maleki2011landau}.
-In the present study, $Ca$ is in the range from 0.00661 to 0.146, with the average 0.045 and the standard deviation 0.03, to confirm $Ca^{3}>1$, which supports the appropriateness of the use of Derjaguin's law, beyond the agreement shown in Figs. \ref{Fig4} and \ref{Fig5}.

-We examine the validity of the assumption $D\gg h$.
-Considering the range of parameters in the present study, we can confirm $h/D$ to be in the range from 0.12 to 0.19 with the average 0.16 and the standard deviation 0.01, to reasonably well confirm $h/D\ll1$.

-As announced previously, we considered various possibilities for dissipation as specified in Fig. \ref{Fig5} (b1) to (b7), where the dissipation in thin films suggested in red was considered except for (b3), by which the dissipation developed around the bubble characterized by $\eta V/D$ is represented.
-For the film thickness we considered both cases of LLD and Derjaguin.
-In total, we considered 13 possibilities, as suggested in the illustration.
-As a result, we found that Case 3 to 7 fail to show the dependence on $\theta$ observed in experiment, while Case 8 to 13 could not be put into the form in Eq. (\ref{eq1}).
-The remaining possibilities were then Case 1 and 2, which were the cases already examined in the text.
-See further details for Appendix.
+In the above, we used $V$ instead of $V^{\prime}$, which implies $Re$ could be overestimated because $V>V^{\prime}$.
+This guarantees that the above conclusion $Re\ll1$ is valid even if this issue is taken into account.